Amine-M07/port-scanner/README.md

 # Python Port Scanner

-A simple, fast Python script for scanning open ports on a target system.
+Python script for scanning open ports on a target system.
 This project is designed to help you learn how to interact with network ports using Python's `socket` library.
 It can be used for various network troubleshooting tasks or security assessments.

 ## Table of Contents
 - [Description](#description)